Szimpla Kert - Budapest’s Best Ruin Bar

 The entire pub, even with the flickering lights, is rather dark so these pictures don’t do the atmosphere justice!
 Budapest’s ruin pubs are truly something unique and special and is a must-visit when in the Hungarian capital.

 Some other great pubs other than Szimpla Kert include Doboz, for a more up-scale and modern experience!
 Have you been to a ruin pub in Budapest, Hungary?
+Or explored more interesting things to do in Budapest?
 Share with us your experience in the comments below!

 Budapest, Kazinczy u.
 14, 1075 Hungary